-You are more then a marathon time.
+You are more than a marathon time.

-There are 4 hour marathoners who could teach me something I quite possibly didn’t know about the sport.
+There are 4 hour marathoners who could teach me something I possibly didn't know about the sport.

 Persistence, enduring just a little longer than your competition is what is going to make you successful in this sport.

 This is the most important fundamental as it pertains to running a faster marathon.

 You can have an excellent training schedule, great coach and perfect training environment.
 That being said, if you fail to drink enough in this distance it will all be for not.